TRIPURA RAHASYA

 79. The world cannot stand investigation because of its

 changing unreal nature.
-Just as the owl is dazzled and blinded
+Just as the owl is dazzled and

 by bright sunlight, so the world parades in glory before